 This tool is designed to be used amongst actors providing GBV services who have completed Part B: Quality Checklist for Working with Groups Affected by Inequality and Discrimination (found in this Toolkit).
-Actors using this tool should take into consideration their capacities as well as their limitations, their strategic stand within the GBV response of the context where they work, and the needs and wishes of their beneficiaries.
+Actors using this tool should take into consideration their capacities as well as their limitations, their

-This tool can be facilitated by a GBV/Inclusion specialist in coordination and collaboration with a GBV specialized actor and/or GBV cluster leads with implementing partners or with referral partner staff or internally by organizations who are engaging in selfassessment of capacities.
+This tool can be facilitated by a GBV/Inclusion specialist in coordination and collaboration with a GBV specialized actor and/or GBV cluster leads with implementing partners or with referral partner staff or internally by organizations who are engaging in self-assessment of capacities.